nazwhale/skillstask/WORK_LOG.md

 ## UI Improvements
 - **Fixed round title text color**: Changed "Round 1: Do you ENJOY this skill?" and "Round 2: Are you GOOD at this skill?" text from white to black by adding `text-black` class to the h1 element in `src/App.jsx`
+- Updated the summary screen button layout:
+  - Made 'Copy Shareable Link' and 'Do it again' buttons appear side by side (horizontal row)
+  - Set 'Copy Shareable Link' as the primary button
+  - Set 'Do it again' as the secondary (outline) button
+  - Affected file: src/App.jsx

 ## CSS Fixes
 - **Removed default text color from :root**: Deleted the `color` property from the `:root` selector in `src/index.css` to allow Tailwind's text color utilities to work as expected throughout the app.